 Is chemical hair straightening safe?

 Not entirely.
-In addition to a range of superficial side effects like scalp burns or hair loss, chemical hair straightening products have recently been linked to an increased risk of breast cancer and uterine cancer.
+In addition to a range of superficial side effects like scalp burns or hair loss, chemical hair straightening products have recently been linked to an increased risk of uterine cancer.

 What chemicals are in hair straighteners?

 Depending on the specific brand and product, the chemicals in hair relaxer and straightener products can often include:

 - Bisphenol A (BPA): An industrial chemical used to make polycarbonate plastic